mymesh.rays.PointsInSurf#

 - mymesh.rays.PointsInSurf(pts, NodeCoords, SurfConn, ElemNormals=None, Octree='generate', eps=1e-08, rays=None)[source]#

-Test to determine whether points are inside a surface mesh.
+- Test to determine whether points are inside a surface mesh. - Parameters:

-Octree (None, str, or octree.octreeNode, optional) – Determines whether to use/generate an octree data structure for acceleration of the intersection testing, by default None. ‘generate’ - Will generate an octree structure of the surface None - Will not use an octree structure octree.octreeNode - Octree data structure precomputed using
+- Octree (None, str, or tree.octreeNode, optional) – Determines whether to use/generate an octree data structure for acceleration of the intersection testing, by default None. ‘generate’ - Will generate an octree structure of the surface None - Will not use an octree structure tree.octreeNode - Octree data structure precomputed using - mymesh.tree.Surface2Octree()

 - Returns: